cargo-generate/cargo-generate/README.md

 ## Usage

-Standard usage is to pass a `--git` flag to `cargo generate`.
+Standard usage is to pass a `--git` flag to `cargo generate` or short `cargo gen`.
 This will prompt you to enter the name of your project.

 ```
 cargo generate --git https://github.com/githubusername/mytemplate.git